Evaluating the Clinical Realism of Synthetic Chest X-Rays Generated Using Progressively Growing GANs

-The ease with which the latent space may be optimised with regard to disease classes implies a degree of orientation with respect to the labels which may hold semantic value.
+The fact that the latent space may be optimised with regard to disease classification at all implies a degree of orientation with respect to pathology which may hold semantic value.
 We leave a full exploration of the properties of the latent space to future work.
-Attempts to produce examples of isolated labels often fail to converge.
-Optimisation by minimising other class scores alongside the maximisation of the class of interest typically results in a profound limitation to the score that can be achieved.
-This phenomenon probably results from the multi-label nature of the disease classes and the medical relationship between them.

-Attempting to produce extreme examples of \emph{Cardiomegaly} begins to include \emph{Pleural Effusion} as the logit increases.
-Similar concordance can be seen with other classes.
-As an example: The \emph{Emphysema} class similarly produces \emph{Pneumothorax} labels, while \emph{Nodule} findings produce associated \emph{Mass} labels with sufficiently large logit values.
-These findings reflect a correlation with the underlying pathophysiology of the conditions themselves, as extreme examples of classes often include labels related to complications of the conditions.